ovh/docs/pages/cloud/private-cloud/datastore-migration/guide.en-gb.md

 ## Objective

-Following the incident that occurred in the SBG data centre, you can copy the datastores from a PCC concerned by the incident to a destination PCC.
+Following the incident that occurred in the SBG data centre, you can copy the datastores from a PCC in SBG3 to a destination PCC.

 **Find out how to access a datastore copy of one PCC from another PCC using the OVHcloud API.**

 ## Requirements

+- datastores in SBG3
 - access to the [OVHcloud API](https://api.ovh.com/)
 - access to your [vSphere interface](../login-vsphere-interface/)